omergul123/LLModel/README.md

 Feeds are a little bit different story.
 Since **feeds** property is defined as NSMutableArray (or it can be NSArray) LLModel can't know which type of objects it must contain.

-So in the mapping, we provide a dictionary with the keys: "key" and "type".
-LLModel will than create the Feed objects and add them to NSarray and finally will assign to the property.
+Therefore, in the mapping, we provide a dictionary with the keys: **key** and **type**.
+LLModel will then create the Feed objects and add them to NSarray and finally will assign to the property.

 ## Reverse Mapping